cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 If you can't, the best option right now is SnapStart.
 But it comes with constraints and limitations.

 In any case I hope that this post can give you some hints and a blueprint for a process you can follow.
-If you want to experiment yourself with the code, you can find it here: https://github.com/claranet-ch/java-lambda-optimization
+If you want to experiment yourself with the code, you can find it here: {{< targetblank  href="https://github.com/claranet-ch/java-lambda-optimization" text="https://github.com/claranet-ch/java-lambda-optimization" >}}